-2 REFERENCE DESIGN TARGET (24-36 MONTHS)
+2 REFERENCE DESIGN TARGET

-SEBA is designed as a set of container elements run in a Kubernetes environment.
-The system is modularized per typical microservice system architectures, and there is a hierarchy of modularity used to allow flexible compositions at different scales.
+SEBA is designed as a set of container elements that run in a Kubernetes environment.
+The system is modularized per typical microservice system architecture, and there is a hierarchy of modularity used to allow flexible compositions at different scales.